tymate/gatsby-starter-datocms/README.md

  ## 📣 What's next

-* Add your datoCMS API token in `.env.development`
 * ⚠️ Edit `README.md`
 * Change name and description in `package.json`
 * Change title, description and siteUrl in `siteMetadata` and the name, description and short_name in `gatsby-plugin-manifest` options's in gatsby-config.js`